henrygranados/JAVA_JDBC_SORTING_SEARCHING/README.md

 1.- I created an embedded database with one table (people)  where I have stored people's first_name, last_name and age.
 2.- I was able to retrieve all of the people's records from the database using JDBC driver for MySQL.
-3.- This program also sorts people's information by their last name.
+3.- This program sorts people's information by their last name.
-4.- This program also allows the user to enter the customer's name and lastName so it can be found by using the Scanner class and some other built-in methods.
+4.- It also allows the user to enter the customer's name and lastName so it can be found by using the Scanner class and some other built-in methods.